-Your GP can arrange for you to see a specialist doctor if you have symptoms that could be due to cancer.
+Your GP can arrange for you to see a specialist doctor if you have symptoms that could be due to cancer or cancer of unknown primary (CUP).

 Seeing your GP